 Only government-approved VPNs are allowed.
-But we don’t recommend using them because their VPN traffic is monitored, collected and stored by the Chinese government due to backdoor access.
+But we don’t recommend using them because their VPN traffic is monitored, collected, and stored by the Chinese government due to backdoor access.

 However, if you can’t download NordVPN in China from the official website, you should ask a friend outside of China to download and send the setup files.
-Another solution is download the app from mirror websites.
+Another solution is to download the app from mirror websites.